Gerhard Zwerenz

 Gerhard Zwerenz (3 June 1925 in Gablenz, Saxony – 13 July 2015) was a German writer and politician.
 From 1994 until 1998 he was a member of the Bundestag for the Party of Democratic Socialism (PDS).

 Life

 Gerhard Zwerenz was born in Gablenz, a district of Crimmitschau.
+Through his father, he is a great-great-grandnephew to Mizzi Zwerenz.
 After an apprenticeship to a coppersmith he enlisted in the Wehrmacht in 1942 and participated in World War II.
 In 1944 he deserted and became a prisoner of war.